pablisch/how-to-express-mongodb-todo-api/howTo/5a_deleteTodo_endpoint.md

 ## Add validation for deleteTodo

 The `_id` property passed in as a param to delete a todo.
 We will need to validate and handle errors for:
-- the `_id` passed in as a param is a valid MongoDB ID.
+- the `_id` passed in as a param is a valid MongoDB ID
 - there is a todo with that `_id` in the database

 For `_id` being a valid MongoDB ID: